 The next wave of Google Cloud infrastructure innovation: New C3 VM and Hyperdisk

-Editor’s note: Originally released to Private Preview in October 2022, C3 VMs became available in Public Preview on February 6, 2023.
+Editor’s note: Originally released to Private Preview in October 2022, C3 VMs became Generally Available on May 22, 2023.

 Meeting the rapidly growing demands of our customers’ high performance computing and data-intensive workloads requires deep innovation — at Google Cloud, we know we can’t rely on ever-faster CPUs alone, like Moore’s Law has enabled in the past.
 Customers can either optimize their workloads for a given platform, or we can offer them a platform that is optimized for their specific needs.
 At Google Cloud, we choose the latter.

 Today, we have an exciting new release resulting from these efforts: the new C3 machine series powered by the 4th Gen Intel Xeon Scalable processor and Google’s custom Intel Infrastructure Processing Unit (IPU).
 Along with the recently announced Hyperdisk block storage which offers 80% higher IOPS per vCPU for high-end database management system (DBMS) workloads when compared to other hyperscalers.
 C3 machine instances can deliver strong performance gains to enable high performance computing and data-intensive workloads.
 Customers such as Snap, for example, have seen approximately a 20% increase in performance for a key workload over the previous generation C2.